DaniloMandusic/Self-Correcting-Binary-Trees-Algorithms/README.md

 ## About

-Set of algorithms that demonstrates working of Avl Tree, B-Tree and M-ary Red and Black Trees.
+Set of algorithms that demonstrates working of Avl Tree, B-Tree and Red and Black Trees.

 ## Examples